Fiona-T/knot-art/README.md

 - [Formito](https://formito.com/tools/favicon) to make the favicon
 - [Privacy Policy Generator](https://www.privacypolicygenerator.info/) to make the Privacy Policy
 - [Terms and Conditions Generator](https://www.termsandconditionsgenerator.com/) to make the Terms of Use document
+- [Mailchimp](https://mailchimp.com/) for the newsletter sign up form in the site footer

 ## Testing